 Shock Pad or No Shock Pad?

 Installing artificial turf is done with several layers to provide an even surface and enable free draining of water and waste fluids.
-During installation, the surface turf will be removed and a layer of sand or sub-base of concrete or limestone chippings added to provide ample drainage.
+During installation, the surface turf will be removed and a layer of crushed granite stone or limestone chippings added to provide ample drainage.
 From here, a weed-prevention membrane is laid to prevent troublesome growth through your lovely new artificial garden.

-While artificial turf and dog urine don’t cause any problems, if there is suitable drainage, it’s generally not recommended to use a shock pad as the material could potentially soak up urine and start to smell unless regularly hosed down and cleaned.
+While we supply fake grass dogs can pee on without any problems if there is suitable drainage, it’s generally not recommended to use a shock pad as the material could potentially soak up urine and start to smell unless it is regularly hosed down and cleaned.

 Will My Dog Like It?

 While everyone’s pets are different, typically dogs take very well to artificial grass in gardens as modern-day varieties are soft under-paw with the natural feel of real grass.
-In fact, both Battersea Dog’s Home and Cruft’s have started to use artificial turf in their outdoor areas due to the low maintenance properties.
+In fact, we do a lot of work with Battersea Dogs Home, Crufts, Discover dogs and more!
+All have started to use artificial turf in their outdoor and indoor areas due to the low maintenance properties, durability and cost-effectiveness

-In conclusion, choosing artificial turf for dogs is a personal decision based on how you’d like your finished lawn to look, although keeping in mind to choose a durable material.
+In conclusion, choosing artificial turf for dogs is a personal decision based on how you’d like your finished lawn to look, although keeping in mind to choose a durable grass for the best results.
 Whether you install artificial grass across your entire garden or just a special spot just for your pup, treat the both of you this year and bring your garden back to brilliance with artificial grass.

 Get in touch with our team today for more information.